AtomicTessellator/fhi-vibes/docs/Tutorial/1_geometry_optimization.md

 <a name="1_GeometryOptimization"></a>

-!!! info
-	For vibrational studies, it is crucial to use structures that are accurately  relaxed.
-Before starting with actual phonon calculations, we thus learn how to perform a geometry optimization with *FHI-vibes*
+In this tutorial, you will learn how to perform a geometry optimization with FHI-aims.

 ## Define Inputs